o3de/o3de.org/content/docs/contributing/to-docs/style-guide.md

     Type | Definition | Example
     :--| :-- | :--
-    Idiom | A phrase established to have a meaning that is not discernable from the individual words. | Forward+ rendering provides *the best of both worlds*.
+    Idiom | A phrase established to have a meaning that is not discernible from the individual words. | Forward+ rendering provides *the best of both worlds*.
     Slang | Informal and nonstandard vocabulary. | *Chill* for a bit, while the O3DE project compiles.
     Colloquialism | Ordinary and familiar conversational words and phrases, especially those that might be specific to a region. | ...
 On Create will execute the function *ASAP*.
     Jargon | Specialized terms used in a particular field that are difficult for others to understand. | ... entering the *vertical-slice* phase of development.